cmollekopf/kube-project-com/_site/README.md

 ![Forty Theme](assets/images/forty.jpg "Forty Theme")

+## Theme features

+* Spotlight: Picture on one side and text on the other.
+Altering side with multiple spotlights.
+* Tiles: With hover effect, background image, and optionally clickable.

 # How to Use

 For those unfamiliar with how Jekyll works, check out [https://jekyllrb.com/](https://jekyllrb.com/) for all the details,